 International Journal of Manpower, Volume 18, Number 7, 1997, pp. 597-626(30)

 Abstract: Examines employment equity legislation, initially introduced in the UK during the 1970s, along with separate legislation covering sex, race, religion and disability, together with separate enforcement bodies, and separate geographical arrangements in Britain and in Northern Ireland.
-Claims that the period since the 1970s has witnessed growing levels of unemployment, along with a focus on de-regulation of labour markets.
 Most British empirical work focuses on explaining earnings differentials using the standard Mincer human capital model with comparative neglect of employment equality issues.
 The fundamental question is to what extent has employment equity legislation been successful in removing labour market discrimination against minority groups.

 Disabilities, gender and